-- 2.5.1.8 DDV deployments were undertaken during the ZoC, Project One, Project Two and Hornsea Three offshore corridor surveys. - 2.5.1.9 The DDV surveys were undertaken using a new generation digital stills colour camera and video camera mounted to a DDV frame.
-At each sampling location a minimum of five minutes of video footage and a minimum of five seabed still images were obtained.
+- 2.5.1.8 DDV deployments were undertaken during the ZoC, Hornsea Project One, Hornsea Project Two and Hornsea Three site specific surveys. - 2.5.1.9 The DDV surveys were undertaken using a digital stills colour camera and video camera mounted to a DDV frame.
+At each sampling location, a minimum of five minutes of video footage and a minimum of five seabed still images were obtained.
 Video images were digitally overlaid with dGPS positions and recorded in a digital format to 5 Mega Bytes (MB) or better.
-The DDV footage was reviewed in real time during the surveys by a suitably qualified marine ecologist fully trained and experienced in Annex I reef assessment and following the appropriate JNCC guidance notes (Gubbay, 2007; Irving, 2009; Limpenny et al., 2010).
-If following on-board review of the DDV footage, an Annex I habitat was confirmed at a location, sampling was limited to DDV only, rather than a combination of benthic grab sampling and DDV.
-A log of each DDV sample position, time, sample type, water depth, habitat features and species observed was made to assist with the data analysis (appendix available on request). - 2.5.1.10 Following the surveys the video records were reviewed and analysed in more detail by marine ecologists.
-Initially, using image manipulation software (which allows the use of grid overlays for area estimates), static images were analysed in order to identify conspicuous fauna within the images from each transect.
-The second stage of the analysis was carried out by reviewing video footage from each transect, identifying conspicuous species.
-The video footage provided a more complete and detailed description of the communities observed, as the less frequently occurring species would have been under-represented from static image analysis alone.
+The DDV footage was reviewed in real time during the surveys by a suitably gualified marine ecologist fully trained and experienced in Annex I reef assessment and following the appropriate JNCC guidance notes (Gubbay, 2007; Irving, 2009; Limpenny et al., 2010).
+If following on-board review of the DDV footage, a potential reef habitat was confirmed at a location, sampling was limited to DDV only, rather than a combination of benthic grab sampling and DDV.
+A log of each DDV sample position, time, sample type, water depth, habitat features and species observed was made to assist with the data analysis (appendix available on request). - 2.5.1.10 Following each survey the video records and/or photographic stills were reviewed and analysed in more detail by marine ecologists.
+Static images were analysed to identify conspicuous fauna within the images from each transect.
+The second stage of the analysis was carried out by reviewing video footage from each transect where available, identifying conspicuous species.
 The resulting data (from video footage and static image analysis) were merged.
 The quality control (QC) procedure was carried out on 10% of the still images; in addition, problematic issues/species identification where discussed between senior ecologists experienced in this type of analysis.
-Both analysis and data QC checks were carried out by ecologists experienced in this type of analysis. - 2.5.1.11 Species were identified and their abundance or percentage cover quantified estimated using the Superabundant, Abundant, Common, Frequent, Occasional or Rare (SACFOR) scale.
+Both analysis and data QC checks were carried out by ecologists experienced in this type of analysis.
+Species were identified and their abundance or percentage cover quantified estimated using the Superabundant, Abundant, Common, Frequent, Occasional or Rare (SACFOR) scale.
 This scale is based on that devised by the JNCC (Connor and Hiscock, 1996) and uses the average species size to classify the population.
-Sample pictures of species recorded during the DDV analysis are presented in Figure 2.3 (appendix showing digital stills indicative of each sampling location is available on request).
+Sample pictures of species recorded during the DDV analysis are presented in Figure 2.4 (an appendix showing digital stills indicative of each sampling location is available on request).